Whiteknight/StoneFruit/docs/arguments.md

 * `-flag` is the flag "flag"
 * `name=value` is the named argument with name "name" and value "value"
+* `value` is the positional argument with the value "value"

 Simplified argument grammar is the default, but you can specify it explicitly in your EngineBuilder: